 Dawaune Hayes, Omaha

 Dawaune, an artist, journalist, and social entrepreneur, brings people, ideas, and resources together for positive change.
-Hayes worked in arts advocacy and communications before joining forces with The Omaha Star, Nebraska’s oldest black-owned newspaper, and 101.3 FM Mind & Soul Radio to develop NOISE – North Omaha Information Support Everyone – in 2018.
+Dawaune worked in arts advocacy and communications before joining forces with The Omaha Star, Nebraska’s oldest Black-owned newspaper, and 101.3 FM Mind & Soul Radio to develop NOISE – North Omaha Information Support Everyone – in 2018.

 Melissa Garcia, Broken Bow

 Melissa, community affairs manager at Black Hills Energy, is a native of Broken Bow.
 She has taken on a number of roles in her community, including leading in the area’s economic development that has included the creation of over 200 new jobs and over 30 new businesses through a community-oriented plan.
 Melissa has contributed to TEDxLincoln, the University of Nebraska System President’s Advisory Council, and the Rural Futures Institute Community Innovations project.